basho/basho_docs/source/languages/en/riak/references/appendices/MapReduce-Implementation.md

 ### Streaming via the Erlang API

-You can use streaming with Erlang via the Riak local client or the Erlang protobuffs API.
+You can use streaming with Erlang via the Riak local client or the Erlang Protocol Buffers API.
 In either case, you will provide the call to `mapred_stream` with a `Pid` that will receive the streaming results.

 For examples, see: